Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 (v) Pre-trial applications in which viva voce evidence is to be heard or which are to be held in camera

-Pre-trial applications in which viva voce evidence is to be heard or which are to be held in camera may be heard remotely if the parties consent and agree on a procedure and a judicial pre-trial is held before the hearing is scheduled.
+Pre-trial applications in which viva voce evidence is to be heard or which are to be held in camera may be heard remotely if the parties consent and agree on a procedure.
+No Judicial Pre-trial is required unless the parties cannot agree on a procedure for the remote hearing.
+A date can be arranged by contacting the trial coordinator through the generic email.

 (vi) Extradition Matters